chinibi/wc-step-by-step-ordering-free/readme.txt

 = What themes are compatible with the Step-By-Step Ordering System for WocCommerce? =

 The Step-By-Step Ordering System For WooCommerce was design to work with themes that declare support for WooCommerce already.
 While we do our best to test a wide variety of themes, some CSS adjustments may be needed for optimal results.
-For the "Choose Packages" page, we recommend a full width page (without sidebar).
-For your "Ordering Page" (the Step-By-Step pages), we recommend a page with a sidebar.
+For the Choose Packages page, we recommend a full width page (without sidebar).
+For your Ordering Page (the Step-By-Step pages), we recommend a page with a sidebar.
 The sidebar will contain your SBS calculator widget and the WooCommerce cart widget (optional).
 If you use any of the following themes, here are some instructions for implementation:

 ** Twenty Sixteen **